opdavies/oliverdavies.uk/source/_posts/2015-07-21-automating-sculpin-with-jenkins.md

 This workflow works great for one site, but as I roll out more Sculpin sites, I'd like to reduce duplication.
 I see this mainly as I’ll end up creating a separate `sculpin_build` item that’s decoupled from the site that it’s building, and instead passing variables such as environment, server name and docroot path as parameters in a parameterized build.

 I'll probably also take the raw shell script out of Jenkins and save it in a text file that's stored locally on the server, and execute that via Jenkins.
 This means that I’d be able to store this file in a separate Git repository with my other Jenkins scripts and get the standard advantages of using version control.

+## Update

+Since publishing this post, I've added some more items to the original build script.

+### Updating Sculpin Dependencies

+    if [ -f sculpin.json ]; then
+      sculpin update
+    fi

+Runs `sculpin update` on each build if the sculpin.json file exists, to ensure that the required custom bundles and dependencies are installed.

+### Managing Redirects

+    if [ -f scripts/redirects.php ]; then
+        /usr/bin/php scripts/redirects.php
+    fi

+I've been working on a `redirects.php` script that generates redirects from a .csv file, after seeing similar things in the Pantheon Documentation and That Podcast repositories.
+This checks if that file exists, and if so, runs it and generates the source file containing each redirect.